School of Biological and Marine Sciences

 • Year 1

 • In your first year, you'll learn the core skills and fundamental science required to be able to study zoology.
 Study evolution, behaviour, physiology, microbiology and ecology, whilst developing your skills in experimental design and interpretation.
 Understand the importance of statistical analyses in scientific studies.
-You'll gain these skills and through a mix of lectures, tutorials and laboratory practicals.
-You'll also have the possibility to undertake a field trip to Slapton Ley in South Devon or an alternative to study the ecology and behaviour of organisms in the wild.
+You'll gain these skills through a mix of lectures, tutorials and laboratory practicals.
+You'll also have the possibility to undertake a field trip to southern Spain or choose to participate in a local alternative, to study the ecology and behaviour of organisms in the wild.

 Core modules